-Throughout this unit, pupils will explore what life was like at the time of the end of the Old Testament and look at prophecies about the Messiah.
-Pupils will also learn about the Christian belief that Jesus is the Messiah and identify the biblical evidence that supports this (Matthew).
-In addition, pupils will discover the role and significance of Christmas as an historical and meaningful celebration of the arrival of the Messiah and look at how Christmas is celebrated and recognised in different parts of the world.
-Furthermore, pupils will explore the Christian belief that the world needed a Saviour and learn about the commemoration of Jesus' entrance into Jerusalem on Palm Sunday (Matthew 21).
+Throughout this unit, pupils will explore what life was like at the time of the end of the Old Testament, prophecies about the Messiah, the Christian belief that Jesus is the Messiah as well as biblical evidence that points to this (Matthew), the role and significance of Christmas as a historical and meaningful celebration of the arrival of the Messiah, a look at how Christmas is celebrated and recognised in different parts of the world, a look at the Christian belief that the world needed a saviour, as well as the commemoration of the entrance of Jesus into Jerusalem on what Christians call: Palm Sunday (Matthew 21).

-- Understanding and explanation of the place of Incarnation and the Messiah within the 'big story' of the Bible. - Identification of Gospel and prophecy texts, using technical terms. - Making connections between biblical texts, Incarnation and the Messiah, using theological terms. - Understanding and awareness of the Christian belief that Christmas is a time to celebrate the arrival of the Messiah. - Research and analysis of how Christmas is celebrated around the world and what it means to different people. - Comment and explain how the idea that Jesus is the Messiah makes sense in the wider story of the Bible. - Critically analyse how the idea that Jesus is the Messiah a Saviour from God is important in the world today and, if it is true, what difference that might make in people's lives.
+- Understanding and explanation of the place of Incarnation and Messiah within the 'big story' of the Bible. - Identification of Gospel and prophecy texts, using technical terms. - Making connections between biblical texts, Incarnation and Messiah, using theological terms. - Understanding and awareness that the Christian belief is that Christmas is a time of celebration for the arrival of the Messiah. - Research and analysis of how Christmas is celebrated around the world and what it means to different people. - Comment and explain how the idea that Jesus is the Messiah makes sense in the wider story of the Bible. - Critically analyse how the idea that Jesus is the Messiah a Saviour from God is important in the world today and, if it is true, what difference that might make in people's lives.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- What were the conditions of life at the end of the Old Testament? - How did life at the end of the Old Testament differ to life today? - What is a Messiah? - What does the Bible say about a promised Messiah? - Why do Christians celebrate Christmas what is its significance? - Does the world celebrate Christmas for the same reasons as Christians do? - How is Christmas celebrated across the world, in different religions and cultures? - Why does the world need a Saviour? - What do Christians believe the world needs saving from?
+- What were the conditions of life at the end of the Old Testament? - How did life at the end of the Old Testament differ to life today? - What is a Messiah? - What does the Bible say about a promised Messiah? - Why do we celebrate Christmas what is its significance? - Does the world celebrate Christmas for the same reasons as Christians do? - How is Christmas celebrated across the world, in different religions and cultures? - Why does the world need a saviour? - What do Christians believe the world needs saving from? - Was Jesus the Messiah? - What effect do our thoughts have?